-- Design, construction and/or improvement of building and homes including energy efficient lighting, HVAC, hot water or building envelope systems
+- Property acquisition/leasehold improvements over $500,000, including energy efficient lighting, HVAC, hot water or building envelope systems

 Federal, state and local governments provide many incentive programs to reward energy efficiency and the use of alternative energy in the design, construction, and improvement of buildings and homes.
 Benefits come in the form of tax credits, rebates, deductions, exemptions and grants.

 - Domestic manufacturing and production activities

 A tax deduction based on profits from qualified production activities is allowed for federal tax purposes.
 The qualified activities can be quite broad and include many industries beyond manufacturing such as food production, film making, utilities, oil extraction, farming, construction, architecture, engineering and production and software development.